bogongroverchalet/website/_articles/2017-8-8-winter-ski-gear.md

 ### Things to say at a hire shop if you're struggling

-I am going to the Bogong Rover Chalet, if you know it, it's about 11km from Falls Creek on ungroomed trails and I'll be skiing with a pack.
+I am going to the Bogong Rover Chalet, if you know it, it's an 11km ski from Falls Creek on ungroomed trails and I'll be skiing with a pack.
 I'm looking for 75mm cable bindings on patterned skis with metal edges.